Logistics Software

 2. FarEye

-FarEye specializes in last-mile delivery challenges.
-It is particularly relevant for customer communication and delivery experience optimization.
+FarEye specializes in last-mile delivery challenges, particularly customer communication and delivery experience optimization.
 The platform focuses on predictive delivery management and dynamic scheduling capabilities.

 Core Features